-The win notice URL and its format are defined by the bidder.
-In order for the exchange to convey certain information to the winning bidder (e.g., the clearing price), a number of substitution macros can be inserted into the win notice URL definition.
-Prior to calling a win notice URL, the exchange will search the specified URL for any of the defined macros and replace them with the appropriate data.
+The win notice and billing notice URLs and their format are defined by the bidder.
+In order for the exchange to convey certain information to the bidder (e.g., the clearing price), a number of substitution macros can be inserted into these URLs.
+Prior to calling a win or billing notice URL, the exchange will search the specified URL for any of the defined macros and replace them with the appropriate data.
 Note that the substitution is simple in the sense that wherever a legal macro is found, it will be replaced without regard for syntax correctness.
 Furthermore, if the source value is an optional parameter that was not specified, the macro will simply be removed (i.e., replaced with a zero-length string).

 These same substitution macros can also be placed in the ad markup.
-The exchange will perform the same data substitutions as in the win notice URL.
+The exchange will perform the same data substitutions as in the aforementioned notice URLs.
 This occurs irrespective of whether the markup is returned on the win notice or passed in the bid.adm attribute of the bid response.
-A use case for macros in the ad markup might be when a bidder prefers to receive its official win notification from the device itself.
+A use case for macros in the ad markup might be when a bidder prefers to receive its win notification from the device itself.
 To accomplish this, the bidder would include a tracking pixel in the ad markup, the URL for which would include any of the available macros.

-Macro Description \${AUCTION_ID} ID of the bid request; from BidRequest.id attribute. \${AUCTION_BID_ID} ID of the bid; from BidResponse.bidid attribute. \${AUCTION_IMP_ID} ID of the impression just won; from imp.id attribute. \${AUCTION_SEAT_ID} ID of the bidder seat for whom the bid was made. \${AUCTION_AD_ID} ID of the ad markup the bidder wishes to serve; from bid.adid attribute. \${AUCTION_PRICE} Settlement price using the same currency and units as the bid. \${AUCTION_CURRENCY} The currency used in the bid (explicit or implied); for confirmation only.
+Macro Description \${AUCTION_ID} ID of the bid request; from BidRequest.id attribute. \${AUCTION_BID_ID} ID of the bid; from BidResponse.bidid attribute. \${AUCTION_IMP_ID} ID of the impression just won; from imp.id attribute. \${AUCTION_SEAT_ID} ID of the bidder seat for whom the bid was made. \${AUCTION_AD_ID} ID of the ad markup the bidder wishes to serve; from bid.adid attribute. \${AUCTION_PRICE} Clearing price using the same currency and units as the bid. \${AUCTION_CURRENCY} The currency used in the bid (explicit or implied); for confirmation only. \${AUCTION_MBR} Market Bid Ratio defined as: clearance price / bid price. \${AUCTION_LOSS} Loss reason codes.
+Refer to List 5.25.